Business and Technology Leader, Innovator and Strategist

 Chatbot developer and conversation designer

 Researching, designing and building new digital products that engage with humans using natural conversation (called "chatbots").
 Helping non-profits use AI and chatbots for social change.
-Building products using IBM Watson, the industry-leading AI technology.
+Building products using IBM Watson and Rasa, the industry-leading AI technology.

 Founder and Strategy Director

 Founded and led Yoomee to become a highly respected digital agency for its specialisms in co-creation, service design and Agile delivery of social good projects.

 Developed strategy behind the design and delivery of over 70 digital innovation projects for non-profit clients including Save the Children, Mind, Time to Change, Eden Project and Girlguiding.
 Examples include:

 Mind: Elefriends online peer support community; a lifeline for over 80,000 people struggling to cope with life